monatemedia/docker-engine-on-linux/README.md

 ## Build & Run the Container in Docker Desktop

+> [!IMPORTANT]
+>
+> ### Docker Containers in Local Environment
+>
+> To build and run containers in your local development environment, make sure that you have Docker Desktop running.

 ### 1. Build the Docker Image

 Run the following command in your project root (where your Dockerfile is located):